 The new owner of the former Kennametal plant in Evans is unsure how many workers will be retained after Aug.
 30.

-Dale Erkkila, a vice president with Top-Eastern Drill Co., said today that some of those employees will be hired by his company after an ownership transition period ends.
+Dale Erkkila, a vice president with plant owner Top-Eastern Drill Co., said Wednesday that some of those employees will be hired by his company after an ownership transition period ends.

 The name of the plant at 470 Old Evans Road has changed to Greenfield Industries Inc. The division of Top-Eastern Drill already employs 135 people, Mr. Erkkila said, though most of those workers are in Clemson, S.C., a plant also purchased last month from Kennametal.

 Top-Eastern Drill paid $29 million to acquire a Kennametal drill line and the rights to production facilities in Clemson, Evans, Mexico City; and Mississauga, Ontario, Canada.

 Mr. Erkkila said Top-Eastern Drill "does not want to shut down production in Evans" and the company is trying to make the plant profitable.
 He said, however, that the company is moving some production in Evans to Clemson to improve efficiency.

 "There probably will be layoffs, not a significant amount, but we're trying to make efficiencies.
 Some things will move up to Clemson, and some of those (Evans) employees will probably come up to Clemson also," Mr. Erkkila said.
 "There's lot of great people here.
 We like them a lot, so we're going to do what we can.
 We have every plan to keep continuing on and keep as many people employed as financially makes sense.
 It's a very talented, very experienced workforce.
 It's one of the reasons our company was interested."

 Plant employees would not comment when approached in the parking lot Wednesday afternoon, saying that they have been instructed not to speak to the media.